 - French Collection

 Course reserves are specific books and articles which have been set aside by teachers for classroom purposes.
 Course reserves are located at the Circulation desk.
-Some may be checked for 2 hours in the library while others may be checked out for 3 days.
+Some may be checked for two hours in the library, while others may be checked out for three days.
 There is a fine in case of failure to return a reserve item on time.

 Late Reserve Item Fines

 The overdue process is as follows:

 - Two courtesy notices are sent out notifying patrons of their overdue items (patrons are given a 14-day grace period, seven days in the summer).

 - If an item is not returned during the 14-day grace period, a charge notice for the cost of the book or $40.00, plus a $25.00 non-refundable processing fee, is generated and sent to the borrower.
 Library privileges are suspended until the book has been returned or the charge has been placed on account.